mhdbnbd/NLTK-exercises/README.md

 =: (S (NP both/DT new/JJ dogs/NNS) barked/VBD at/IN (NP the/DT cat/NN))<br/>
     Solution => **chunker_phn.py**

 Extend a chunk grammar to match noun phrases containing gerunds.
-Test your grammar with the following sentences:
+Test your grammar with the following sentences:<br/>
 ("many", "JJ"), ("dogs", "NNS"), ("barked", "VBD"), ("at", "IN"), ("the", "DT"), ("meowing", "VBG"), ("cat", "NN")<br/>
 =: (S (NP many/JJ dogs/NNS) barked/VBD at/IN (NP the/DT meowing/VBG cat/NN))<br/>
 ("the", "DT"), ("man", "NN"), ("wants", "VBZ"), ("to", "TO"), ("become", "VB"), ("assistant", "NN"), ("managing", "VBG"),